 Your DTI ratio must be less than 50%, which means less than 50% of your monthly income should be going towards monthly debt and interest repayments.
-For example, if your monthly income is $5,000, less than $2,500 ($5,000*50%) should be spent on debt repayments per month.
+For example, if your monthly income is $5,000, less than $2,500 ($5,000 x 50%) should be spent on debt repayments per month.
 However, not all lenders allow a maximum DTI ratio as high as 50%.

 Conventional Loans vs Government-Insured Loans